Carglglz/upydev/docs/source/gettingstarted.rst

 Getting started
 ================

-If using a device with no MicroPython presintalled (esp8266, esp32) first follow MicroPython getting started from official docs_ to see how to install it for the first time.
+If using a device with no MicroPython preinstalled (esp8266, esp32) first follow MicroPython getting started from official docs_ to see how to install it for the first time.